 - Functional integrity: water-based paint can cause masking tape to collapse or crumble, letting paint drip on the surface below.
 Oil-based paint can degrade masking tape more quickly, seeping through the surface.
 Painter’s tape never collapses nor crumbles whenever the paint is applied.

-If you need a light task, generic purpose tape, PPM has a range of 4 different masking tapes, with different adhesive strength, perfect for all sorts of applications:
+If you need a light task, generic purpose tape, PPM has a range of 4 different masking tapes, with different adhesive strengths, perfect for all sorts of applications:

 - 6009 Entry Level Masking Tape: with a thinner paper backing and an excellent quality-price ratio, this tape is ideal for basic indoor applications at steady temperatures.